PROJECT CASE STUDY

 The HSECare Chatbot

-The initial thought was simple: "What are the most common things people need from the HSE, especially when they're just out of the hospital or need urgent help?"
-And then, I figured a chatbot could be a great first line of defense for a lot of basic things.
-Instead of having to Google around or call a bunch of numbers, you could just text the bot.
+Also, I reframed the assumption as a question: "What are the most common things people may need, especially when they're just out of the hospital or need urgent help?"
+And then, I figured a chatbot could be great for a lot of basic things.

 • Appointment check